Buendia to Aston Villa, Arsenal - Latest transfer news

-The latest transfer news focuses on Emiliano Buendia to Aston Villa, as the Norwich and Argentina playmaker is in demand and appears to be heading to Villa Park.
+The latest transfer news focuses on Emiliano Buendia to Aston Villa, as the Norwich and Argentina playmaker is close to sealing a move to Villa Park.

 [ MORE: Full highlights, analysis of PL season ]